Shailesh1914/JD-and-ResumeMatch/README.md

-# JD-and-ResumeMatch
+# Job Description-and-ResumeMatch System
-In this project we will build a job description and resume matching system using Python with machine learning techniques
+In this project we will build a job description and resume matching system using Machine Learning in Python.
+This will assist in the recruitmenet process.
+Recruitment representative will have option to input job description (by copy and paste) and upload resumes.
+Output will be in terms of number between 0 and 1.
+Number that is greater than 0 and close to 1 implies better match.
+The application will assist recruiter to find the resume that better match with the job description in efficient way.
+Job description and resumes are vectorized and cosine similarity is calculated between them.
+The value 0 implies no match and value 1 imples full match hence the greater the number between 0 and 1 the better the match between JD and resume.